GeekTrainer/learn-django/Module2/5-exercise-creating-models.md

     ```

     By adding this line to the list of `INSTALLED_APPS` it tells Django that this app needs to be included when running the project.

+## Summary

+You have now created two models for your Django application.
+Creating models is the foundation to all Django projects.